dret/webconcepts/concepts/media-type/application/sql.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/sql"
 title:         "Media Type: application/sql"
+concept-name:  Media Type
+concept-value: application/sql
 description: "The Structured Query Language (SQL) has been in use for over 30 years with various types of database technologies."
 ---